DmitriuNikitenko/DateTime-Library/README.md

 # DateTime library

-(The use of this code for passing tests provided to first-year students of St. Petersburg State University is prohibited.)
+### (The use of this code for passing tests provided to first-year students of St. Petersburg State University is prohibited.)!!!

 Implement classes to represent dates and times.